Promoting Your Business on Facebook

 Using the News Feed to Your Advantage

 We’ve all probably heard the hilarious phrase “Everyone and their grandma are on Facebook.”
 Well, according to statistics, it’s no exaggeration.
 Facebook currently takes up about 22% of the internet.
 (Do the math, folks!
-That’s a lot of internet!)
+That’s a lot of internets!)
 What’s more shocking, and possibly beneficial for you, is that out of the 50 million active small business pages on Facebook, only 2.5 million of those actively advertise.
-Those who don’t advertise their business pages are basically getting no page visits, views, or even acknowledgement.
+Those who don’t advertise their business pages are basically getting no page visits, views, or even acknowledgment.
 Think about how much you could do for your business just by posting weekly, relevant content in the news feed!

 Content for the News Feed: Facebook Ads or Boosted Posts?

-They may come across the same at first glance, but each serve their own purpose.
-Facebook ads can target viewers based on general categories, such as gender, age, language and location.
+They may come across the same at first glance, but each serves their own purpose.
+Facebook ads can target viewers based on general categories, such as gender, age, language, and location.
 On the other hand, after analyzing the stats of your business page using the “insights” tab, you can boost a previous post based on its total engagement and reach.
 Both, fortunately, give you the option to choose your set budget per day and length of time to promote them.

 So what kind of content gets the most attention?
 Start off with something relative or interesting that particular day (trust and believe that Facebook keeps the world updated…thus the term “news feed.”)
 Next, consider posting what appeals to your viewers’ interests.
 How will your company’s services contribute to or benefit Facebook users?
 Your posts may not be able to cater to everyone, but when worded correctly, they can still be engaging and attractive.
 Try some “fun facts” and “Did You Know” posts.
-Share or re-share images, videos, memes and other attention-grabbing content.
+Share or re-share images, videos, memes, and other attention-grabbing content.
 Take a break from pushing your website or blog posts and re-share an interesting article every now and then.
 Amiable, sociable content makes your business page appear more “personable” and attractive (in simpler terms, people like people.)